 Marking is accompanied by a comment or explanation to help pupils to correct their mistakes.
 Teaching staff are also available to help at break times and daily at lunchtime by appointment.
-Formal assessments take place each term.
+Formal assessments take place each term and end of topic test scores are recorded throughout the year.